Jbleezy/BO1-Reimagined/README.md

 * Upgraded: gold camo on Der Riese, regular camo on Call of the Dead
 * Upgraded: gold camo is now shinier
 * Fixed sprinting, diving, and reload cancelling animations on classic maps
-* Decreased self damage radius by 42% unupgraded, 57% upgraded
+* Decreased self damage radius
-* Increased zombie damage radius by 45% unupgraded, 7% upgraded
+* Increased zombie damage radius
 * Both unupgraded and upgraded now have the same zombie damage radius and self damage radius

 ### Equipment